 |Setting||Rural Bunnyburrow and sprawling metropolis Zootopia in a world of anthropomorphic mammals.|

 |Songs:||Score by Michael Giacchino|

 Also known as Zootopia, the film was released to a highly successful box office.
 Nick Wilde's design was created to resemble Robin from Disney's animated Robin Hood (1973), which also features anthropomorphic animals.
 Only mammals appear in the film.
 One of the joys of rewatching the film is trying to spot the in-jokes, especially references to The Godfather as well as Disney films.
 For example, the Duke of Weaseltown was played by Alan Tudyk, who had played the Duke of Weselton in Frozen (2013).
-There are numerous bands and brands seen in the background for the sharp-eyed to spot, including musicians The Beagles (The Beatles), Ewe 2 (U2), Fleetwood Yak (Fleetwood Mac), Gun 'N' Rodents (Guns 'n' Roses), Mick Jaguar (Mick Jagger), Mousy's Department store, Moustercharge credit cards, with Carrot computers having a similar logo to that of Apple.
+There are numerous bands and brands seen in the background for the sharp-eyed to spot, including musicians The Beagles (The Beatles), Ewe 2 (U2), Fleetwood Yak (Fleetwood Mac), Gun 'N' Rodents (Guns 'n' Roses), Mick Jaguar (Mick Jagger) as well as Mousy's Department store, Moustercharge credit cards, with Carrot computers having a similar logo to that of Apple.

 Zootopia won the 2017 Best Animated Film Oscar.
-It was the second most-successful animated film of the year, behind Finding Dory.
-At time of release it was the fifth most-successful animated film ever behind Frozen (2013), Minions (2015), Toy Story 3 (2010) and Finding Dory.
+It was the second most successful animated film of the year, behind Finding Dory.
+At time of release it was the fifth most successful animated film ever behind Frozen (2013), Minions (2015), Toy Story 3 (2010) and Finding Dory.